 During 2013, Unit finished the design for its new BOSS drilling rig, a purpose-built, 1,500 horsepower AC rig that combines the best technological innovations into a single unique rig to meet the demands of the market.

 - 2014: The first BOSS drilling rig began operating during the first quarter.
-Two additional BOSS drilling rigs are contracted to third party operators and anticipated to be placed into service during 2014.
+Two additional BOSS drilling rigs were built and placed into service during the year.